 Trustees, officers, and employees of Boston University serve the public trust and are required to fulfill their responsibilities with care and loyalty and for the sole purpose of advancing the University’s best interests.
-The integrity of Boston University must be protected at all times, and the fiduciary relationship of trustees, officers, employees to Boston University must be honored in both actuality and appearance.
+The integrity of Boston University must be protected at all times, and the fiduciary relationship of trustees, officers, or employees to Boston University must be honored in both actuality and appearance.
 A conflict of interest exists when a representative’s direct or indirect personal interests are inconsistent with or interfere with the best interests of the University.
-To avoid such conflicts, Suppliers shall disclose to the University (i) any direct or indirect personal interests in a Supplier held by any trustee, officer or employee of the University; and (ii) any family relationship between a trustee, officer or employee of the University and any director, officer or employee of Supplier.
+To avoid such conflicts, Suppliers shall disclose to the University (i) any direct or indirect personal interests in a Supplier held by any trustee, officer, or employee of the University; and (ii) any family relationship between a trustee, officer, or employee of the University and any director, officer, or employee of Supplier.

 2. Fair Dealing